accessibilitywars/zaw2/content/builds/power-spellbreaker.md

 ## Rotation and Utilities
 #### General concept
 The build relies on the auto chain, which is just F1 (press and hold).
 This will provide a baseline DPS of 21-23k (when a couple of long-lasting passives are triggered).
 The build can be enhanced further by triggering relics, signets and traits through a sequence of skills which constitutes the basics of playing warrior, combos.
-The combo is a tight chain of skills that eventually builds up to an extremely buffed ultimate attack.
+The combo is a tight chain of skills that eventually builds up to an extremely buffed chain of attacks.
 Almost every warrior build will require learning of combos to trigger effects, otherwise you will remain at the baseline auto attack DPS or lower.
-These effects are simplified and broken down into the table below, sorted based on the duration of effect from longest/permanent effects to shortest.
+These effects are simplified and broken down into the table below, sorted based on the duration of effect from longest/permanent effects to shortest:

 | Effect                  | Notes                     |
 | ----------------------- | ------------------------- |